Why is Council building a City Park?

 What are some of the benefits of City Park?

 Leading cities around the world have large communal green spaces that provide a respite and reprieve from their surroundings.
 Think Hyde Park in the Sydney CBD and Central Park in New York.
 Smaller parks are also just as important and are known to deliver big benefits in small spaces.

 In addition to adding beautiful, green open spaces into a city centre, small parks can encourage a healthy lifestyle, reduce heat by offering natural shade, create recreational opportunities, and attract people into the city to stimulate the local economy.

 What is happening to Allen Place car park?

 A small amount of car spaces in the Allen Place car park will be part of the construction of City Park.
-While there is a small parking loss in the short-term, Council is delivering other car parks in the City Centre including the recently completed North Street car park and a new multi-deck car park at Soper Place which is due to start construction.
+While there is a small parking loss in the short-term, Council is delivering other car parks in the City Centre including the recently completed North Street car park and a new multi-deck car park at Soper Place which is due to start construction in late-2021.

 What will happen if the works are delayed?

 We don’t anticipate any significant delays.
 However, if the works are delayed, we will communicate with businesses and residents as soon as we can, and provide regular updates on the progress of the works.